jebas/connect-pg/Readme.md

 	`psql -d {database name} -U postgres -c 'select correct_web()'`

+6. **Change the nodepg user's password**

+	As part of the database setup, the correct_web function will confirm or create a PostgreSQL user called nodepg.
+For security reasons, this user is only given enough rights to operate the connect-pg functions, and no more.
+Since the default password for this user is 'password', you will want to change the password for this user to something that is more secure.
+Example as follow:

+	`psql -d {database name} -U postgres -c 'alter user nodepg with password {something secret}'`

 ## Usage

 Using connect-pg can be done in three easy steps.